 It does not matter what our experiences in the wilderness are for it is the results that are most important.

-So the wilderness is not about the experience but about the result.
+The wilderness is not about the experience but about the result.

-The result of any wilderness journey should ALWAYS be that ‘self’ is dealt a mortal blow and is dying.
+The result of any wilderness journey should always be that ‘self’ is dealt a mortal blow and is dying.
 We may not be able to tell this for ourselves, in fact I would recommend against it.
 I would ask those around us, those who know us best and are honest, whether our actions look more like Galatians 5:22-23 or Galatians 5:19-21.

-God is patient and longsuffering but He will not contend with anyone forever.
+God is patient and long-suffering, but He will not contend with anyone forever.

+Where faith grows is in the heat and fire of the wilderness.
+This place of affliction is where our ‘self’ dies and our spirit is brought back to life.
 If we are not willing to work with Him to kill our ‘self’ nature He will leave us be.
 Like any loving parent He works with us but if we continue to be stubborn and feed our ‘self’ there are consequences.
 He will let us have our ‘self’ nature until we either recognize our folly and repent or choose to follow ‘self’ forever.
 Note that if we choose not to repent of ‘self’ we will separate ourselves from Him for eternity.
 This is our choice.
 We must choose wisely.
 Our future depends on it.

 Homer and Wanda

 Love your insights.
 We are too often our own barriers to God’s grace and mercy in our lives.
 Dying to self is not easy!